george-jones/planetcoastersavefile/README.md

 - pip install crcmod

 ## Disclaimers
 - This is just a start.
-Don't expect it to do anything useful yet!
+So far, all it does is easily create uncompressed versions of the save files.
 - This code might eat your save files and burn your house down, be careful!
 - I am in no way affilliated with Frontier Developments and this code is not in any way endorsed by them.